 - · Elementary materials must contain no objectionable material, - Objectionable elements in sixth through eighth-grade materials must be limited and must serve a specific educational purpose, and - Objectionable content may be included in high school materials but must be outweighed by positive literary, curricular, and/or Christian values.

 The curriculum department has approved required educational materials for students.

-m Schedule
+Schedule

-Module 1: An Overview of Computers and Programming
+Module 1: Intro to Java Programming